bryandebourbon/eMusicReader/README.md

 ## Page Navigation

 Scrolling is disabled so swipe gestures work reliably.
 Use the new left and right arrows to move between pages.
 Each page spans exactly one screen height.

+## Progressive Web App

+This site now includes a web manifest and service worker so it can be installed on mobile and desktop browsers.
+Add it to your home screen to use it like a native app.